 3. Prioritize Your Channel Marketing

 In the complex landscape of B2B marketing, channel marketing strategy serves as a powerful lever to achieve short-term sales gains.
 The essence of effective channel marketing lies in understanding each channel’s capacity to generate ROI.
-Start by putting your CRMs to work and amplify the reach and penetration of a company's products or services.
+Start by putting your marketing tools to work and amplify the reach and penetration of a company's products or services.
 For quick wins, focus first on establishing high-ROI partnerships.
 Whether it's through value-added resellers (VARs), affiliate programs, or industry sectors, these partnerships can provide instant access to well-qualified customer bases that are predisposed to the solutions you offer.

 Additionally, align incentives for both your internal sales teams and external channel partners.
 Short-term spiffs (Sales Promotion Incentive Funds) or bonuses can energize these stakeholders to go above and beyond in driving sales.
 Tailor the incentives to each channel's unique metrics, whether that’s conversion rate, deal size, or sales cycle length.